confused-404/Grade-Calculator/README.md

 # Grade Calculator

 The aim of this project is to help me figure out how well I need to do on test(s)/assignment(s) to get the grade I want.
+Learning project to get better at web development, build a REST API backend with Rust (though unnecessary, but interesting) to perform calculations (all very simple)

+backend:
+	REST API made with Rust and Axum framework

+frontend:
+	undecided

 ## Intended Features